 Assistance for your safe return to Australia in the event of a medical incident.

 The date that you arrive back at the end of your trip to your normal place of residence.
-Remember you could arrive in Australia several days after you begin your return journey, so remember to put the day you get home as your return date.
+Remember you could arrive in Australia several days before you begin your final leg of the return journey, so remember to put the day you get home as your return date.

 Refer to your full legal name and date of birth as recorded in your passport or other official form of identification.
 All details including your normal place of residence and any pre-existing medical condition should be accurately disclosed.
 Failure to supply correct information can void an insurance policy.

-Medical advice, assistance or evacuation if required, rescheduling of travel plans or replacement of tickets, introduction to lawyers for advice and representation in the event of unlawful detention or urgent message relay to family or your QBE agent.
+Medical advice, assistance or evacuation if required, rescheduling of travel plans or replacement of tickets, introduction to lawyers for advice and representation in the event of unlawful detention or urgent message relay to family or your travel insurance agent.